NatLibFi/passport-keycloak-js/README.md

 Passport strategy for Keycloak JWT.
 This module has the following features:
 - Written in modern day Javascript/ECMAscript
 - Supports HTTP Bearer authentication using Keycloak JWT as bearer tokens
-- Verifies token locally (i.e. does not use network calls to introspect endpoint)
+- Verifies token locally (i.e. does not use network calls to introspect endpoint, public keys are fetched from jwks endpoint and cached after first use)

 ## Strategies
 This module provides the following Passport strategies.